-In addition to the safeguarding training at induction, all staff and governors will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated4 as well as Prevent Duty, child-on-child abuse and online safety training, including sharing nudes/semi-nudes, so they are equipped with the knowledge and skills to keep children safe.
+In addition to the safeguarding training at induction, all staff and governors/trustees will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated4 as well as Prevent Duty, child-on-child abuse and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
 They will also receive regular safeguarding and child protection (including online safety) updates at least annually to help provide them with an awareness of safeguarding issues that can put children at the risk of harm ensuring they have the relevant skills and knowledge to safeguard children effectively.